 Concordia University admits qualified students of any race, color, or national or ethnic origin to all programs and activities and is nondiscriminatory in the administration of its policies and programs.
-To be considered for admission to Concordia University a student must be a graduate of a regionally accredited high school or one approved by its state university.
+To be considered for admission to Concordia University a student must be a graduate of a regionally accredited high school or one approved by its state university, or transfer from a regionally accredited community college.
 Requests for exceptions to this requirement may be submitted by candidates who are otherwise qualified.